-The following numbers of children’s detentions were provided by SEM from 2017 to 2020:
+The following numbers of children’s detentions were provided by the SEM from 2018 to 2021:

 According to a report of the National Commission for the Prevention of Torture (NCPT), two cantons (Geneva and Neuchâtel) formally prohibit the detention of minors (including those of 15 and above) in their cantonal law, while five (Basel-Land, Jura, Obwald, Nidwald, Vaud) do not order administrative detention as a matter of principle.
 In several other cantons, no detention of minors has been registered in 2017 and 2018.
 On the other side, ten cantons have communicated having placed minors in administrative detention (Aargau, Basel-Stadt, Bern, Glarus, St-Gallen, Solothurn, Uri, Valais, Zug, Zurich).
 The length of detention was particularly long in Bern, Valais, Zug and Zurich.
 The NCPT also highlights that most minors are detained in prisons for the execution of penalties or remand prisons, which are inadequate.